 Q: Will Jazzzdog work my record that I sell exclusively on my website?

 A: No. Each artist has to have distribution of some kind.
 A "brick and mortar" store deal is not necessary, as more go by the wayside.
 However, you need to have additional ways for the station listeners to find your music -- hard copy or digital.
 We need the independent artist to have one or multiples of the following (outside your website): Amazon, iTunes, CDbaby Barnes and Noble (as long as they still exist), Rhapsody, etc. We want to help you be heard and to get your music into people's homes!

 Q: Does Jazzzdog have a negotiable fee?

-A: Sort of…we have two work rates:
+A: Sort of…we have three work rates:

 1.)
 'Life of the Project' (open-ended flat rate - see below - minimum of 12 weeks)

 note: We can bill in 2 (weekly rate) if needed, to make finances easier.
 Everyone deserves to get their music out there!